leilin-research/VTP/README.md

 ## STA-LSTM: An LSTM model with spatial-temporal attention mechanisms
-- STA-LSTM utilizes T-step historical trajectories of all vehicles within a 3×13 grid centered around the target vehicle to predict its future trajectories.
+- STA-LSTM utilizes $T$-step historical trajectories of all vehicles within a 3×13 grid centered around the target vehicle to predict its future trajectories.
 The architecture of STA-LSTM is shown below:

 <p float="centered">
   <img src="images/sta-lstm.png" width="750" height="400" />
 </p>

-STA-LSTM achieves comparable prediction performance against other state-of-the-art models.
+- STA-LSTM achieves comparable prediction performance against other state-of-the-art models.

 <table>